Pests

 Hitchhiking in on the vine at purchase

 Cebu Blue is typically sold trained up a small moss pole with several vine lengths pressed close together, and that tight arrangement is exactly the kind of stem-to-stem contact mealybugs use to spread before a plant ever leaves the greenhouse.
-A buyer checking only the visible leaf tops easily misses egg sacs tucked where a vine presses flat against the pole.
+A buyer checking only the visible leaf tops easily misses egg sacs tucked where a vine presses flat against the pole, and those sacs hatch out over the following weeks once the plant is already settled at home.

 Warm, low-humidity indoor conditions

 Mealybug populations grow faster in warm environments and reproduce more slowly in high humidity.
 The standard indoor environment — warm and relatively dry — is favorable for mealybug establishment.
-On Cebu Blue, the leaf axils where petioles attach to the trailing vine are the first places populations develop.
+On Cebu Blue, the leaf axils where petioles attach to the trailing or climbing vine are the first places populations develop, since those crevices trap warmth and stay sheltered from air movement.

 How to Fix It